 R 338.2481 pertains to certification.
-It sets forth the requirement of holding active certification with the ABGC or the ABMGG as a condition of licensure.
-The rule revision clarifies how soon a licensee must report a change in active candidate status to the department.
+The rule clarifies how soon a licensee must report a change in qualified supervisor to the department.

-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set updates requirements, corrects typographical errors, and supplies clarity to all rules on licensure. - 8.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set updates requirements and supplies clarity to all rules on licensure. - 8.
 Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.